 From: Program Director – Occupational Therapy Assistant Program

 Thank you for your interest in the Washburn University Occupational Therapy Assistant Program.
-Occupational Therapy is a vibrant, growing profession that makes it possible for people to achieve independence and to enjoy LIFE TO ITS FULLEST.
+Occupational Therapy is a vibrant, growing profession that makes it possible for people to achieve independence and to LIVE LIFE TO ITS FULLEST.
 By choosing a career as an occupational therapy assistant, you will make a difference!
 You will be able to improve the lives of people, from newborns to the very old.

 One of the greatest advantages of a career as an occupational therapy assistant is the wide variety of opportunities available to graduates.
 Occupational therapy assistants may work: in the school systems; with individuals in their homes (home health); community centers; hospitals; rehabilitation hospitals; nursing homes; mental health centers; out-patient clinics and other health related areas.